 When promoting your auction, it’s important to advertise both the event itself and the items you’re featuring.
 Seeing an item they want can be a huge motivator for supporters to attend, so take advantage of it!

 Traditionally, organizations promoted their auctions by compiling a physical event catalog that they had to print and distribute through the mail.
-However, in recent years, many nonprofits have caught onto the fact that it’s much more prudent to promote their auctions by putting up an online event site.
+However, in recent years, many nonprofits have realized that it’s much more fruitful and cost effective to promote their auctions by putting up an online event site.

 Once you have your site all set up, promotion is as easy as grabbing the link and sharing it with supporters in communications about your event.
-You won’t have to waste any money on printing costs, and since you can continuously update your site, you can start advertising before all of your items have been procured.
+Since you can continuously update your site, you can start advertising before all of your items have been procured.

 Takeaway: To see the biggest turnout at your auction, start promoting early and through multiple channels.
 The easiest and most cost-effective way to approach promotion is by using auction software to generate an online event site.

-Silent auction bidding can be conducted in one of two ways: either by using bid sheets or mobile bidding software.
+Silent auction bidding can be conducted in one of two ways: Bid sheets or mobile bidding software.

 Let’s break down each method to help your organization decide which might be right for your event.